Renfrewshire: Scottish Parliament

 Following the establishment of the Scottish Parliament in 1999, the Labour Party held the three seats covering Renfrewshire, although with lower majorities than their House of Commons equivalents.

 Constituency boundaries were redrawn for the 2011 Scottish Parliament election, with the new constituencies of Renfrewshire North and West and Paisley being gained by Derek Mackay and George Adam, who became the first SNP parliamentarians in Renfrewshire.
 The remaining Labour seat, Renfrewshire South, was gained by the SNP's Tom Arthur at the 2016 Scottish election.
 Arthur and Adam were re-elected in 2021 winning over half the vote in their respective seats, while Mackay was replaced by Renfrewshire Councillor Natalie Don.

+For the 2026 Scottish Parliament election constituency boundaries will again be redrawn for all three seats covering Renfrewshire.
+The Paisley seat will be retained with amended boundaries, however Renfrewshire North and West and Renfrewshire South are to be replaced by Renfrewshire West and Levern Valley (also covering part of the East Renfrewshire council area) and Renfrewshire North and Cardonald (also covering part of the Glasgow council area).

 Renfrewshire is also contained with the West Scotland region which elects seven additional members.

 Referendum results

 A majority of Renfrewshire rejected independence in the 2014 Scottish independence referendum, although with 55,466 (47.2%) votes cast in favour and 62,067 (52.8%) against, the Yes vote was higher than the national result.
 The turnout was 117,612 or 87.3%, the highest recorded in the democratic era.

 With a turnout of 69.2% (88,197), Renfrewshire voted to remain in the 2016 European Union membership referendum with 64.8% (57,119) of votes cast in favour of remaining while 35.2% (31,010) were for leaving.
 This was the sixth highest vote for Remain out of Scotland's 32 councils.